pinkpixel-dev/MCPollinations/README.md

   seed: 12345,  // Specific seed for reproducibility (defaults to random)
   enhance: true,  // Enhance the prompt using an LLM before generating (defaults to true)
   safe: false,  // Content filtering (defaults to false)
-  transparent: false,  // Generate with transparent background (gptimage model only)

   // File saving options
   saveToFile: true,  // Set to false to skip saving to disk